Getting Your Commercial Invoice Right for International Shipping

 Information Needed on a Commercial Invoice

-Most basically, the information on a commercial invoice includes what the products are (classification, also known as HTS code), where they are manufactured (origin), and where they are going (destination).
+Most basically, the information on a commercial invoice includes what the products are (classification, also known as HTS or HS code), where they are manufactured (certificate of origin), and where they are going (destination country).
 These are basic required items, but some countries may have additional requirements.

-The information that is included on a CI will inform the tariffs and customs fees to be paid.
+The information that is included on a CI will inform the tariff codes and customs duties to be paid.

 List of Common Commercial Invoice requirements: